 Karine Khodikyan’s deft prose accomplishes something quite rare: it plumbs the depths of the human psyche and presents moral quandaries in realistic ways without being didactic.
 Her wonderfully dark tales limn the boundary between reality and fantasy, the concrete and the fantastic.
 They recall the theory of the unheimlich or uncanny, defined as a character’s response upon encountering something that is at once strange and familiar — usually fear or apprehension.
 Khodikyan zeroes in on small family units or individuals and spins out from there, describing everything from simple male-female sparring between partners all the way to life-and-death encounters.
-Yet she never makes a final or definitive statement about an issue or person and often leave stings open ended, sometimes even turning things on their head at the very end.
+Yet she never makes a final or definitive statement about an issue or person and often leaves things open ended, sometimes even turning things on their head at the very end.
 The result is evocative, sometimes scary, always interesting.

 In the title piece “The Door Was Open,” a sexy insomniac thumbs her nose at a neighbor who is in a frenzy regarding a supposed half-naked serial killer who is on the prowl for single women in the neighborhood.
 Khodikyan sets the mood as the main character comes home and opens her apartment door: “But when she opened the door and the empty darkness of her corridor rapidly embraced her with greed, she would feel like she was growing acquainted with her own grave.”
 What a delicious if cold image: darkness that greedily surrounds and envelops you, as in your grave!
 Yet that very night the woman sees a man profiled against her wall who meets the description: naked above the waist, eyes shining like a cat’s.
 Does she imagine it?
 The man observes her (or does he?), and elicits physical responses from her—then disappears?
 In any case her fear is palpable, the event uncanny and inscrutable.